 Irrespective of the origins of my students, I invite all of them to find their own voices in my classroom so that the course means something for them, and hopefully in the future, for society and our planet, as these designers come to design us a promising future.

-At Cornell I am teaching Human Centered Design Methods (Fall) and Interaction Design studio (Spring).
-Previous to joining the Cornell faculty, I have taught undergraduate and graduate (M.Arch., M.S. and Ph.D.) courses in architectural design, theory, and technology and supervised scores of graduate students.
-For more on my current and regular teaching at Cornell, inclduing syllabi and course materials, visit my academics webpage.
+At Cornell I teach DEA 2730 Human Centered Design Methods and DEA 6210 Architectural Robotics (Fall semesters), and DEA 5210 Interaction Design Studio (Spring semesters).
+Previous to joining the Cornell faculty, I taught undergraduate and graduate courses in Architecture (architectural design, theory, and technology), in the interdisciplinary PhD Program in Planning, Design, and the Built Environment, and in Electrical & Computer Engineering.
+I supervised Ph.D., MS. and M.Arch. thesis students in all of these programs.
+For more on my current and regular teaching at Cornell, including syllabi and course materials, visit my academics webpage.

 B.A.
 Psychology w/ honors, University of Pennsylvania

 M.S.
 Archecture, University of Pennsylvania

 Prior to joining the faculty at Cornell, I served as founding director of Clemson University’s Institute for Intelligent Materials, Systems & Environments (CU-iMSE) and founding director of Clemson University’s Digital Ecologies graduate certificate program.
 For two years, early in my career, I also directed Clemson University’s off-campus design program in Barcelona, Spain.

 My lab website and link to my personal webpage is available at https://arl.human.cornell.edu/